-I recently introduced the Just For Me Hair Milk Collection which consisted of products that made it easy for my pre-schooler to wash, condition and detangle her hair.
-We even did the 5 Finger Challenge and boy was it easy to do.
-Now the Just For Me Hair Milk Collection is pretty new but Just For Me has been around for years.
-Actually, my oldest who is now 19 used to use Just For Me when she was younger, or should I say, I use to use Just For Me in her hair when she was younger.
-It worked great then and it works just as great now.
-When I thought it couldn’t get any better, they sent me some more products to test and these were just as amazing!
+I recently introduced the Just For Me Hair Milk Collection which consisted of products that made it easy for my pre-schooler to wash, condition, and detangle her hair.
+We even did the 5 Finger Challenge, and boy was it easy to do.
+Now the Just For Me Hair Milk Collection is pretty new, but Just For Me has been around for years.
+Actually, my oldest, who is now 19, used to use Just For Me when she was younger, or should I say, I used to use Just For Me in her hair when she was younger.
+It worked great then, and it works just as well now.
+When I thought it couldn’t get any better, they sent me some more products to test, and these were just as amazing!
 Actually, they were right for me and my natural hair.

 If you paid attention to the very first photo of Madison you can see how dry and frizzy her hair is.
 She has a lot of fine hair around her edges that won’t ever stay.
 I was grateful that these products from Just For Me just worked wonders.
 I was able to get her edges to stay down and her hair just seemed to look so much better.

 The Curl Perfecter: This one I used throughout her to define her curls.
 It stretched her hair out making it easier to put into a ponytail holder.
 It has a nice creamy texture and smells amazing.

 The Curl Smoother: This is the one that I really loved.
 Since Madison’s hair is usually frizzy, this one controls the frizz.
 It is lightweight and I was amazed at how well it kept the moisture in her hair.
 Didn’t leave her hair crunchy but soft to the touch.